-My first trip Portugal, I chose to spend 4 nights in Lisbon and save Porto for a second trip to Portugal.
+On my first trip to Portugal, I chose to spend 4 nights in Lisbon and save Porto for a return visit to Portugal.
 Long story short, after 3 days in Lisbon, Jake and I had our fill of the city and decided last minute to do a day trip to Porto from Lisbon.

-We hadn't originally planned on doing this as it's a three hour journey by train (or bus) each way.
-That seems like a long time sitting just to get a sneak peak of another city.
+We hadn't originally planned on doing this as it's a 3-hour journey by train (or bus) each way.
+That seems like a long time sitting just to get a sneak peek of another city.

 Porto is very different than Lisbon.
-It's smaller, 100% walkable, boasts gorgeous views, has a wonderful restaurant and coffee shop scene, is home to the famous Harry Potteresque bookshop, and let's not forget about the Port tasting rooms.
+It's smaller, 100% walkable, boasts gorgeous views, has a wonderful restaurant and coffee shop scene, and is home to the famous Harry Potteresque bookshop.
+And let's not forget about the Port tasting rooms.

 If you're in Lisbon and ready for something different, or you know from the start you want to see Porto but aren't able to spend the night there, this Porto itinerary is made for you.

-I'll detail everything you need to know to have a successful day trip to Porto from Lisbon including how to get there, what to do while you're there, and what order to do it all in.
+I'll detail everything you need to know for a successful day trip to Porto from Lisbon, including how to get there, what to do while you're there, and what order to do it all in.

 This map shows everything listed in my Lisbon to Porto day trip guide.
-Click the top left button (in the blue bar) to see a list view of each pinned location or the top right button to enlarge the map.
+Click the icon on the top left to see a list view of each pinned location.
+Select the top right button to enlarge the map.
+Click the star to save to your own Google Maps account.
+To access this map once saved (after clicking the star), open Google Maps (on your phone/computer/tablet), click the menu button, go to "your places", select "maps", and you will see this map listed.

 - Blue - bus and train stations